kkh913/emojify-ipv6/README.md

 ### Sparse address space

-It is 2<sup>32</sup>, which is the maximum number of endpoints that can be represented in 2 bytes - equivalent to the ipv4 address space.
+It is 2<sup>32</sup>, which is the maximum number of endpoints that can be represented in 2 bytes - equivalent to the IPv4 address space.
 However, this address system inefficiently uses only 1,053 endpoints in this large address space.
 It is also inefficient attempt to emojify a 64-bit interface ID of a Unique Local Address.

 ### Configure network subnets with only 4 prefixes?
 Well...

-There are only 4 network prefixes of this address system: `/32`,`/64`,`/96`,`/128`.
+There are only 4 network prefixes in this address system: `/32`,`/64`,`/96`,`/128`.
 Suppose this address system is available for private use.
 Since address resources are much richer compared to IPv4, network operators will be happy to assign addresses.
-However, this forces you to allocate subnets `/96` with 1,053 addresses for teams of less than 10 people, although the dev teams might be very welcome.
+However, this forces you to allocate `/96` subnets with 1,053 addresses for teams of less than 10 people, although the dev teams might be very welcome.

 ## Credits

 Especially thanks to [@b4b4r07][b4b4r07].
-Thanks to his work [emoji-cli] and [zplug], I am able to reduce the time it takes to achieve the goal of this project.
+Thanks to his work, [emoji-cli] and [zplug], I am able to reduce the time it takes to achieve the goal of this project.

 ## License